Sebastianhju/Runeterra-5e/Runes.md

 ### Overgrowth  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Overgrowth.png" Align=left width=7% height=7%>

 Whenever you score a _takedown_ on a creature, you gain a stack of _overgrowth_.
-For every fift stack, you gain +1 maximum hit points.
+For every fourth stack, you gain +1 maximum hit points.
+Additionally you gain +1 armor class for every 50th stack.

-When you reach level 11 you instead gain +1 maximum hit points for every third stack.
+When you reach level 11 you instead gain +1 maximum hit points for every other stack.

 ---